capitolmuckrakr/Gucci/README.md

+# NOTE: UNMAINTAINED AND LIMITED FUNCTIONALITY.
+CHANGES IN THE HOUSE LOBBYING WEBSITE HAVE BROKEN THE DOWNLOAD AND SEARCH FUNCTIONS.
+I'M REWRITING THE PROJECT IN PYTHON TO WORK WITH THE NEW HOUSE LOBBYING SITE (UNLESS THEY CHANGE IT AGAIN :} ).

 # Gucci

 Gucci is a Ruby library for searching, downloading and parsing lobbying and contribution filings from the Clerk of the House of Representatives.
 The structure and function are heavily indebted to [Fech](https://github.com/NYTimes/Fech) and [fech-search](https://github.com/huffpostdata/fech-search), Ruby libraries for parsing and searching FEC campaign filings.